-Orsola de Castro shares three tricks to mend your clothes and challenge yourself to think of imperfections as opportunities.
+Orsola de Castro explains how mending is not only a practical skill but an act of resistance, and shares three tricks to mend your clothes and challenge yourself to think of imperfections as opportunities.

 Loved clothes last